-If you’re buying a buy to let property or a second home in the UK, you’ll need to pay 3% extra stamp duty.
+If you’re buying a buy to let property or a second home in the UK, you’ll need to pay a 3% stamp duty surcharge.
+New stamp duty rates are in effect July 8th, 2020 to March 31st, 2021.
 We look at the exceptions, common questions and provide a second home stamp duty calculator so you know where you stand.

 Why is there a higher stamp duty tax on buy-to-let properties?

 A booming buy-to-let market in the UK has contributed to a housing crisis that is pushing home ownership beyond the reach of millions of people.
 According to Shelter, private rents have risen by 16% in the seven years to August 2018.
 That’s far faster than wages have risen.
 Here at Homeowners Alliance we have long campaigned for a change to stamp duty to ensure that first time buyers aren’t priced out of the market by competition from property investors.

 Then in 2015 the government announced that a new 3% additional stamp duty rate would be introduced for anyone buying a second home.
 “People buying a home to let should not be squeezing out families who can’t afford to buy a home,” said the then Chancellor George Osborne at the time.
 He added that the money the new rate raised would be ploughed into building more affordable homes.

 There are 2.5m buy-to-let landlords in the UK, according to HMRC, and if you are one of them then this new tax won’t affect the property you already own.

 But, if you are thinking of purchasing a buy-to-let property then the Additional Stamp Duty Rate could affect what you can afford to buy.